CommunityFocus/CommunityFocus/.github/CONTRIBUTING.md

 #### Changing Code

 Make changes like you would on any other project.
-Once you've made the chagnes and tested them thoroughly, you're ready to push changes to your fork!
+Once you've made the changes and tested them thoroughly, you're ready to push changes to your fork!

 1. Make your changes
 2. Test thoroughly
 3. Run `npm run format <path-of-file(s)-you-changed>` - if you changed multiple files, please run this command separately for each file.
 This command runs prettier and formats the file(s) to Community Focus's configurations
 4. Run `npm run lint`
 5. Fix ESLint errors if any
+6. Run `npm run test` for any unit tests to run.
+They should all pass.
+If not, you need to see why the test failed and fix either the code, or update the tests to reflect your code changes.
-6. Commit your changes using `git commit -m "Commit-message"`
+7. Commit your changes using `git commit -m "Commit-message"`
-7. Push your changes to your fork using `git push`
+8. Push your changes to your fork using `git push`

 #### Sending a Pull Request